 LQ < 1 indicates a non-basic sector (underdeveloped) (Niyimbanira, 2018)

-2.4 Klassen Typology
+2.4 Klassen typology

-To identify economic structure and development typology of the livestock sector, Klassen Typology was used.
+To identify economic structure and development typology of the livestock sector, Klassen typology was used.
 This method classifies regions into four quadrants based on two indicators: the growth rate of beef cattle production and its contribution to regional livestock output.
 Following Sjafrizal (2008), classification is determined as:

 Quadrant I: Advanced and rapidly growing (si > s and ski > sk)